 The Firm represents developers, investors, lending institutions, healthcare facilities, landlords, tenants, contractors and construction managers, title insurance companies and agencies, real estate brokers and agents, and businesses of various sizes and natures.
 Dilworth’s real estate group also represents national and regional landlords, public authorities, real estate investment trusts, and non-profit corporations in the acquisition, development, leasing, or sale of significant real estate holdings.

 In our development practice, we focus on acquisition strategies, zoning and land use, and economic development incentives.
 We address contract issues concerning liability, such as representations, warranties, and indemnities, particularly with respect to environmental matters, transaction conditions, and requirements.

 In our financing practice, Dilworth’s real estate lawyers represent financial institutions of all sizes.
 We advise clients in all aspects of securing real estate as collateral and enforcing remedies upon default.
 Our real estate lawyers have solid backgrounds in structuring development transactions, which gives us the opportunity to offer lenders the guidance necessary to protect their interest while maintaining the integrity of the transaction.

 Our team represents building owners, property management companies, and real estate investment trusts in landlord-tenant negotiations.
 Proficiency in representing both landlord and tenant in a variety of transactions enables our real estate lawyers to anticipate issues and effectively negotiate the transaction documents.
-Through this representation, we have broad experience with the growing trend of court cases which apply contract law theories to real property principles when interpreting leases.
 Routine issues of subordination, non-disturbance, assignment, subletting, and landlord liens become critical when the transaction starts to unravel and parties are forced to protect their interests.

 Our representation of title insurance underwriters and their insureds in real estate litigation matters reinforces our ability to avoid issues that often times become embroiled in protracted litigation.